sneak-dev/apm-agent-android/README.md

 In order to use a local version of this agent you'll need to publish it locally into your machine's maven local repo.
 In order to do that, simply open up a terminal in this project's root dir and
 run: `./gradlew publishToMavenLocal`.
-After that, you can apply this agent into an Android application project by following the "Set up" process defined below.
+After that, you can apply this agent into an Android. application project by following the "Set up" process defined below.

 ## Set up